 The Role of Nutrition in Muscle Development

-For consistent progression, combine these exercises with a strategy that includes the best muscle groups to work together, such as shoulders and lats, to balance out your workouts.
+For consistent progression, combine these exercises with a strategy that includes the best muscle groups to work together, such as the shoulders and lats, to balance your workouts.
 Tips on the best shoulder exercises can also complement your program.

 For an optimal approach, determine how many times per week you should train.
 This depends on your goals and experience level.
 Be sure to schedule rest days to promote recovery and maximize gains.